Lake Manasarovar: Pilgrimage

 The lake has been mentioned in various Hindu and Buddhist religious literature.
 It was part of one of the oldest pilgrimage routes, which has been in existence for many years.
 Though modern texts state the lake to be among the most sacred sites of various religions, there is no explicit mention of the lake being a pilgrimage site in early literature.
 Typically, historic pilgrimage sites that were frequented by Buddhists, Hindus and Jains attracted discussion in their respective texts and the construction of infrastructure by wealthy patrons or kings.
 The Hindu Puranas indicate various infrastructure, such as temples, dharmasalas, ashrams, and pilgrimage facilities at such sites.
 But at least until the 1930s, there was no evidence of such structures in the Kailash-Manasarovar region.
 According to Luciano Petech, Tibetan records indicate that the region was considered to be their sacred geography by the late 12th-century, with reports of Buddhist monks meditating in the Go-zul cave of Kailash and circumambulating the mountain.
 According to Alex McKay, the possible synthesis of esoteric Buddhism and Shaivism may have expanded and brought Kailash and Manasarovar into the shared sacred geography for both Buddhists and Hindus.
-The 13th-century text Mahanirvana Tantra dedicates it first chapter to Kailash and Manasarovar lake as a pilgrimage site.
+The 13th-century text Mahanirvana Tantra dedicates its first chapter to Kailash and Manasarovar lake as a pilgrimage site.